Azure-Samples/serverless-chat-langchainjs/docs/tutorial/03-session.md

 ![api-upload-test](./images/test-upload-function.gif)

 Great!
-We have finished implementing the `upload` API.
+We have finished implementing the `uploadDocuments` API.
 Now, let's finish implementing chain in the `chat` API.

 ▶ **[Next Step: Generate completion using `chain` in the `chat` API](./04-session.md)**